Correlation inequalities for the Potts model: The Potts model with external field

-We shall make use of the random-cluster representation in this note, and we refer the reader to \cite{G-RC} for a recent account and bibliography.
-Consider a random-cluster model on the graph $G^+$ obtained by adding a `ghost' vertex $g$, joined to each vertex $v \in V$ by a new edge $\la g,v\ra$.
-An edge $e \in E$ has parameter $p_e=1-e^{-J_e}$, and an edge $\la g,v\ra$ has parameter $p_v=1-e^{-h_v}$.
-With $\phi$ the corresponding random-cluster measure, we obtain the spin configuration as follows.
-The cluster $C_g$ containing $g$ has spin $0$.
-To each open cluster of $\om$ other than $C_g$, we allocate a uniformly chosen spin from $\sQ$, such that every vertex in the cluster receives this spin, and the spins of different clusters are independent.
+The measures $\pi$ and $\phi$ may be coupled as follows.
+Suppose $\om$ is sampled from $\Om$ according to $\phi$, and let $C_v$ be the connected component of $(V,\eta(\om))$ containing $v \in V^+$; the $C_v$ are called \emph{open clusters}.
+Every vertex in $C_g$ is allocated spin $0$.
+To an open cluster of $\om$ other than $C_g$, we allocate a uniformly chosen spin from $\sQ$, such that every vertex in the cluster receives this spin, and the spins of different clusters are independent.
 The ensuing spin vector $\s=\s(\om)$ has law $\pi$.
 See \cite[Thm 1.3]{G-RC} for a proof of this standard fact, and for references to the original work of Fortuin and Kasteleyn.

+Use will be made in this paper of the FKG inequality and the comparison inequalities for the \rc\ model.
+These are presented in a number of places already, and are not repeated here.
+The reader is referred instead to \cite[Thm 3.8]{G-RC} for the FKG inequality, and to \cite[Thm 3.21]{G-RC} for the comparison inequalities.